Utah First In The Nation To Lower Its DUI Limit To .05 Percent

 Thurston says he believes the new limit will save lives because it sends a strict message to anyone who has been drinking not to get behind the wheel.

-"You would think that we're already there as a society," but Thurston says he meets "a lot" of people who say they think it's safe to drink and drive, "just a little bit."
+"You would think that we're already there as a society," but Thurston says he meets a lot of people who say they think it's safe to drink and drive, "just a little bit."

 Critics slammed the Republican, a practicing member of the Church of Jesus Christ of Latter-day Saints, for running the bill.
-The church urges its members not to consume alcohol and many accused him, as a Mormon, of trying to legislate drinkers and non-Mormons.
+The church urges its members not to consume alcohol, and many accused him, as a Mormon, of trying to legislate drinkers and non-Mormons.

 The American Beverage Institute, an alcohol trade organization, has been a vocal critic of the law.
 Spokesman Jackson Shedelbower says he doesn't believe the change will save lives.
 The lower limit targets social, moderate drinkers, not "legitimately drunk drivers," he says.